pick8chu/pick8chu.github.io/pages/algorithm/priority_queue_vs_vector.md

 	printf("\n-------------------------------------------");
 	printf("-------------------------------------------\n");
 	printf("Verdict: \n");
-	printf("	 Vector sort is twice faster than priority queue only when you sort it after pushing all elements.,\n");
+	printf("Vector sort is twice faster than priority queue only when you sort it after pushing all elements.,\n");
-	printf("	 However, when you have to sort everytime you push elements, pririty queue shows far better efficiency.\n");
+	printf("However, when you have to sort everytime you push elements, pririty queue shows far better efficiency.\n");
-	printf("	 Therefore, it depends on usage, when you have to sort elements as you push them then use Priority queue.\n");
+	printf("Therefore, it depends on usage, when you have to sort elements as you push them then use Priority queue.\n");
-	printf("	 But all you need is one sort after pushing all the elements, then vector is better.\n");
+	printf("But all you need is one sort after pushing all the elements, then vector is better.\n");

 	return 0;
 }
 ```
+\\

 ## 2. Epilogue